Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 ### What is an endpoint?

 An endpoint is the part of the URL which comes after `/`.
 For example:
-`/chocolate` is the "chocolate" endpoint.
+`/products` is the "products" endpoint.
 It's the URL to which you send a request.

 ### What is URL?